-Mayo Graduate School students share their perspectives:
+Mayo Clinic Graduate School of Biomedical Sciences students share their perspectives:

-- "Mayo is an amazingly diverse place to work with experts in everything from chemistry and neurosurgery to animal care and nuclear magnetic resonance.
+- "Mayo Clinic is an amazingly diverse place to work with experts in everything from chemistry and neurosurgery to animal care and nuclear magnetic resonance.
 Having such incredibly skilled individuals around gives me a chance to gain insight from people completely outside my own field or to get involved in and learn about things I would not otherwise have the chance to experience."

 Dec.
 11, 2013